seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.gcwrite``' intrinsic has the same semantics as a store instruction, but may be replaced with substantially more complex code by the garbage collector runtime, as needed.
-The '``llvm.gcwrite``' intrinsic may only be used in a function which :ref:`specifies a GC algorithm <gc>`.
+The '``llvm37.gcwrite``' intrinsic has the same semantics as a store instruction, but may be replaced with substantially more complex code by the garbage collector runtime, as needed.
+The '``llvm37.gcwrite``' intrinsic may only be used in a function which :ref:`specifies a GC algorithm <gc>`.

 Code Generator Intrinsics
 -------------------------

-These intrinsics are provided by LLVM to expose special features that may only be implemented with code generator support.
+These intrinsics are provided by LLVM37 to expose special features that may only be implemented with code generator support.

-'``llvm.returnaddress``' Intrinsic
+'``llvm37.returnaddress``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax: